 Completed Clinical Trials

 VBL conducted a Phase 1 “all comers” clinical trial of VB-111 in the United States as an open-label, dose-escalating trial to assess the safety and pharmacokinetics and pharmacodynamics of VB-111 in 56 patients with advanced metastatic cancer.
-In that trial, VB-111 was well-tolerated and showed a dose dependent extension in median overall survival across a range of tumor types.
+In that trial, VB-111 was well-tolerated and showed a dose dependent extension in median overall survival across a range of tumor types [ClinicalTrials.gov Identifier: NCT00559117] .

 Based on the Phase 1 results, VBL decided to proceed with the development of VB-111 for the lead indication of rGBM, as well as to investigate VB-111 as a monotherapy for the treatment of thyroid cancer and, in combination with chemotherapy, for ovarian cancer.

-On September 2015 at the European Cancer Conference (ECC 2015), VBL Therapeutics reported full Phase 2 data from a multi-center clinical trial of VB-111 in rGBM, meeting the primary endpoint of statistically-significant increase in overall survival.
+In September 2015 at the European Cancer Conference (ECC 2015), VBL Therapeutics reported full Phase 2 data from a multi-center clinical trial of VB-111 in rGBM, which met the primary endpoint of statistically significant increase in overall survival.

-On June 2016, at the 2016 American Society of Clinical Oncology (ASCO) annual meeting, VBL reported new data comparing Phase 2 clinical outcomes with VB-111 with pooled data from 8 studies that investigated Avastin in recurrent glioblastoma (rGBM).
+In June 2016, at the 2016 American Society of Clinical Oncology (ASCO) annual meeting, VBL reported new data comparing Phase 2 clinical outcomes with VB-111 with pooled data from 8 studies that investigated Avastin in recurrent glioblastoma (rGBM).
 In the Phase 2 VB-111 trial, the median overall survival of patients who received continuous exposure of VB-111 in combination with Avastin was 59 weeks.
 This is compared to 32 weeks in the pooled data from the 8 studies in the meta-analysis (p= 0.0295 Hazard Ratio 0.62, 95% CI: 0.40-0.96).
 Median survival ranged from 26.0 weeks to 45.7 weeks in the meta-analysis.
 Overall survival at 12 months for patients on continuous exposure of VB-111 was 57%, compared to 24% overall survival (range 16% – 38%) for the pooled data (p= 0.03).
 See also the VB-111 rGBM Poster at ASCO 2016 .

 The FDA granted fast track designation for the investigation of VB-111 for prolongation of survival in patients with glioblastoma that has recurred following treatment with temozolomide.
 VB-111 was also granted orphan designation for treatment of malignant glioma by the FDA, and for treatment of glioma in Europe.